 BEFORE YOU GO

-Thanks for applying to study abroad!
-It is important that you continue to check your online account and keep up to date with your study abroad application and follow up materials.
+Thank you for applying to education abroad!
+It is important that you continue to check your online account and keep up to date with your education abroad application and follow-up materials.
 Additionally, keep in mind the following items during your application process:

 SAVE THE DATE: Mandatory Pre-Departure Orientation for all Summer, Fall and 17-18 AY students is Friday, April 21!

 Spring & J-term Deadline: October 31st